ChapelR/custom-macros-for-sugarcube-2/docs/README.md

 > To install these macros, you will need to be using the most recent version of SugarCube 2 in most cases, and this is almost never the version that comes with Twine 2.
 See [SugarCube's website](http://www.motoslave.net/sugarcube/2/#downloads) for updating / installation instructions.

 - For **Twine 2** users: copy and paste the JavaScript code into your [story JavaScript area](https://twinery.org/wiki/twine2:adding_custom_javascript_and_css).
 Some macros may also require CSS code, which goes in your story stylesheet.
 - For **Twine 1**, you'll need to copy and paste the JavaScript portions into a script-tagged passage, and the CSS portions (if any) into a stylesheet-tagged passage.
 You can create new passages and add the tags yourself, or right-click on a blank spot in the editor and select new script here and new stylesheet here to generate each passage.
 - For **Twee2**, refer to [its documentation](https://dan-q.github.io/twee2/documentation.html#twee2-syntax-special-passages) for how to create the tagged passages you need.
 - For **Tweego**, simply place the code in `.js` and `.css` files as appropriate and include them in your directory / command line options just as you would any other code files.

+> [!NOTE]
+> If you're using [Cyrus Firheir's excellent Twee3 Language Tools for VSCode](https://marketplace.visualstudio.com/items?itemName=cyrusfirheir.twee3-language-tools) you can find macro definitions in the `chapel.twee-config.yaml` file in the root of this repository.
+You can copy the whole file over and remove the macros you don't have installed.
+You don't *have* to remove the macros you aren't using, but they will make the tool that much more effective if you do.
+More on where to put the file and how to use the language tools can be found at the above link.

 #### Installation: Troubleshooting